 The track started to get wider and less corrugated as we left

-was warming up.
+and even the weather was warming up.
 We'd had freezing nights for the past week or so.

 Bishop Riley's Pulpit.